inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

 - Raspberry PI 2+ (however will run on 1, but performance would be limited)
 - Micro SDCard
-- 2a USB adaptor (or powered USB port)
+- 2a USB adaptor (or powered USB po)
 - HDMI cable
 - A HDMI compatible display
 - USB keyboard